Tech Salaries in India 2026: Real Numbers by Role

 -

 Contribute to open source or build side projects.
-A strong GitHub profile or a popular side project is the best portfolio for landing roles at top companies, especially if your college brand is not tier-1.
+A strong GitHub profile or a popular side project is the best portfolio for landing roles at top companies, especially if your college brand isn't tier-1.
+Probably the most underused strategy I see.

 -

 Negotiate aggressively.
 Most candidates accept the first offer without pushing back.
 Asking for 15-20% more is standard and expected — companies budget for negotiation.
-The worst they can say is no.
+Worst case?
+They say no and you're right where you started.

 -

 But within the tech bubble, comparison is constant and often misleading.
-Someone will always earn more than you.
-The question is whether your compensation supports the life you want to live, in the city where you want to live, doing work that does not make you miserable.
+Someone will always earn more.
+Always.
+The question that actually matters is whether your compensation supports the life you want to live, in the city where you want to live, doing work that doesn't make you miserable.
 If it does, the LinkedIn posts about someone's 50 LPA fresher package are irrelevant noise.
+Scroll past them.

 Focus on building skills, shipping things, and making yourself valuable.
-The money follows competence, eventually.
-Sometimes it takes longer than we want.
+Money follows competence.
+Sometimes it takes longer than we'd like.
 Sometimes the path goes through a mediocre job or two.
 But the Indian tech market is large enough and growing fast enough that talented engineers who invest in themselves will always find opportunities that match their abilities.

-And if you are currently at a service company earning Rs 5 LPA and wondering if Rs 20 LPA is achievable — yes, it absolutely is.
-I have watched dozens of engineers make that leap within 3-4 years.
-It takes intentional effort, strategic job switches, and consistent skill building.
-But the opportunity is real and well-documented.
-Grab it.
+And if you're currently at a service company earning Rs 5 LPA and wondering if Rs 20 LPA is achievable — yes.
+Absolutely yes.
+I've watched dozens of engineers make that leap within 3-4 years.
+Takes intentional effort, strategic job switches, and consistent skill building.
+Not easy.
+But the opportunity is real, well-documented, and waiting for you to grab it.

 Anurag Sharma